lilianyoshida/intro-pinns/README.md

 Exploratory PINN project.

-Identify underlying dynamics in ALINE device, that uses a RF plasma, using PINN.
+Identify underlying dynamics in a RF plasma (ALINE device, IJL) using PINN.